calebcorpuz1/calebcorpuz1.github.io/_posts/2021-04-12-Wallstreetbets-Analysis.md

 excerpt: "Analyzing the relationship between wallstreetbets and historical stock data."
 mathjax: "true"
 ---
+Use this as a placeholder for now.
+Do an actual project summary rather than just post a link.

-Place holder for this project
+Repo for this project can be found [here](https://github.com/calebcorpuz1/Wallstreetbets-Analysis)